JaneCoder/rads/README.md

 -------
 This is a service to provide Data Provenance, and Collaborative Sharing of Research Data Copyright (c) 2006-2013, Duke University
 All rights reserved.
-Mark R. DeLong, Darrin Mann, Darin London
+Mark R. DeLong, Darrin Mann, Darin London, David Daniel

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: